TorchSpigot/Torch/README.md

 The main repository of TorchSpigot

-High performance Spigot fork that aims to fix gameplay, inconsistencies and multi-threaded computing.
+High performance Spigot fork that aims to fix gameplay, inconsistencies and multi-threaded computing, based on TacoSpigot basically.
 * Current developing version:  1.9.4

 ####How To (Server Admins)